rajprins/largermessagelist/README.md

 # Larger Message List
-Thunderbird 78+ extension that improved the readbility of the message/thread list by using a slightly larger fonts and wider spacing in the folder tree view.
+An extension for Mozilla Thunderbird that improved the readbility of the message/thread list by using a slightly larger fonts and wider spacing in the folder tree view.

+More information can be found [here](https://addons.thunderbird.net/en-us/thunderbird/addon/largermessagelist/)

 ## Build instructions
 This extension does not have a build process as it consists of pure JavaScript and CSS.
 No additional tools or frameworks are used.
 Simply run the provided build/package script `build.sh`

-## Packaging instructions
+## Manual packaging instructions
 To manually package the source files in a distributable file, follow these instructions:

 *MacOS*